 Guardianship

-A local authority, family member, a close relative or friend can apply for a welfare guardianship to the Sheriff Court, which can include powers to arrange living circumstances and types of care for a person lacking mental capacity, which may amount to deprivation of liberty.
+A local authority, family member, a close relative or friend can apply for a welfare guardianship to the Sheriff Court.
+This can include powers to arrange living circumstances and types of care for a person lacking mental capacity, which may amount to deprivation of liberty.

 A guardian’s role is to represent the person deprived of liberty and can challenge decisions made about their care.